Huzaifa184/openshift-rhoai-gpu-platform/README.md

 ### Topology

 1. **Hybrid hypervisor** : Master nodes run nested inside VMware Workstation Pro on a Windows laptop.
 Worker nodes run on bare-metal ESXi on a separate physical workstation.
-The GPU-bearing worker (worker1) is on bare-metal ESXi — the only viable path for PCI passthrough on consumer hardware.
+The GPU-bearing worker (worker1) is on bare-metal ESXi , the viable path for PCI passthrough on consumer hardware.

 2. **Connected UPI** : Self-hosted HAProxy and BIND9 on a dedicated RHEL 10 bastion node.
 Mirrors the install pattern used in regulated environments where infrastructure is explicitly managed rather than abstracted away.